epam/edp-ddm-citus/platform-db/README.md

 ```
 Example - [00050_create-types.sql](platform-db/changesets/registry/00050_create-types.sql)

-This files can NOT be edited.
-Liquibase makes sure that theese files are executed on the target database only once and in order.
+These files can NOT be edited.
+Liquibase makes sure that these files are executed on the target database only once and in order.
 ## More details on SQL Based changesets
 Formatted SQL files use comments to provide Liquibase with metadata.
 Each SQL file must begin with the following comment:
 ```sql